stampedai/handbook/Onboarding Documents/One on Ones.md

 # One on Ones

-Every week, every member of the Stamped team meets with their manager in an open ended meeting that lasts at least thirty minutes.
+Every month, every member of the Stamped team meets with their manager in an open ended meeting that lasts at least thirty minutes.
 The agenda for the one on one is set by the employee and its primary intention is to build a trusting relationship.
 This is not a status check-up or performance evaluation, it’s dedicated time where the manager is available to hear what each member of their team is excited or frustrated about, what is blocking or scaring them, and what’s going well or could use improvement.

 Trust is the fundamental currency of teams, and these meetings are the easiest place to earn trust.
 Managers are making time for every direct report, every week, so that they build an individual relationship with each one and establish a reliable channel for communication.

 ## Scheduling

-One on ones should be a recurring calendar event at the same time every week, but the schedule is meant to be regular, not rigid.
-The meeting can be moved if another event is happening at the same time or if the team member feels like they need more time on a given week.
+One on ones should be a recurring calendar event at the same moment every mont, but the schedule is meant to be regular, not rigid.
+The meeting can be moved if another event is happening at the same time or if the team member feels like they need more time on a given month.
 The important thing is that the manager makes it a priority to find time for the meeting.

 Making time for one on ones helps every team member feel like their manager cares about the relationship with them and that their manager is prioritizing their needs.